alexwaeseperlman/aninda-bot/README.md

 ## How does it work?
 Every time a user starts performing one of the tracked actions (e.g. by muting themself or joining a call) an entry with the start time is put into the database.
 When they finish the action (e.g. by unmuting/leaving) that entry is updated with the end time.
 The time each user spends together is calculated any time the bot is queried.

-Calculating times as needed will probably lead to issues in the future as the database grows because a command like `top` is O(n^2) for the size of the database.
-I can think of a few ways to optimize this but it probably won't be necessary for a long time.
+The way times are calculated currently will lead to issues in the future as the database grows because commands like `top` run in O(n^2) time on the size of the database.
+I can think of a few ways to optimize, the most obvious being prefix sums, this but with the amount of usage the bot gets it won't be necessary for a long time.

 ## Usage